 Visiting Philae Temple

 Your visit starts at the Philae Temple Marina on the mainland.
 There is a ticket booth where you will purchase your entrance tickets.
 Walk out to the boat ramp.
 There are numerous motorboats waiting to take you to Philae Island.
-You will have to negotiate your price with the water taxi driver, but expect to pay roughly 175 EGP for up to eight people in one boat.
-Our guide with Egypt Tailor Made, handled this for us.
+Expect to pay about 250 EGP for up to eight people in one boat.
+Our guide with Egypt Tailor Made handled this for us.

 It takes about 10 minutes to sail to Philae Temple.
 You get one of the best views of the temple from the water.